Comparisons12 min read

 Security & Regulatory Standing

-This is the biggest differentiator heading into 2026, and honestly, it's not particularly close.
-Coinbase is SOC 2 Type II certified, publicly traded, and subject to significant regulatory oversight.
-They hold a majority of customer funds in cold storage, carry crime insurance, and have never suffered a major platform hack.
-Their regulatory standing with US authorities is about as clean as it gets in crypto.
+This is the biggest differentiator heading into 2026, and it's honestly not even particularly close.
+Coinbase is SOC 2 Type II certified, publicly listed, and faces serious regulatory oversight.
+Most customer funds sit in cold storage, they carry crime insurance, and they've never had a major platform hack.
+Their standing with US authorities is about as clean as it gets in crypto.

-Binance.US carries more risk — not necessarily because of the US entity itself, but because of its association with Binance Global, which paid $4.3 billion in fines as part of the DOJ/CFTC settlement.
-The reputational overhang is real and persistent.
-Binance.US has worked hard to distance itself from the parent company, and the US entity hasn't had a security breach, but the regulatory uncertainty is a genuine factor that deserves serious weight when you're deciding where to park real money.
+Binance.US carries more risk — not because of the US entity itself, but because of its ties to Binance Global, which paid $4.3 billion in fines to the DOJ and CFTC.
+The reputational cloud is real and lingers.
+Binance.US has worked hard to distance itself from the parent company, and the US entity hasn't been hacked, but the regulatory uncertainty deserves serious weight when you're deciding where to keep real money.

 Edge: Coinbase (substantially)